EXCLUSIVE-MSCI global indices may include Alibaba after investor queries

 FUND PRESSURE

-Institutional investors have also pressured another major international index provider, FTSE Group, to consider changing its rules to include companies that only list abroad, the sources said.
+In recent months, institutional investors have been pressing MSCI and another major international index provider, FTSE Group, to consider changing their rules to include companies that only list abroad, according to sources involved in the discussions, who wished to remain anonymous because they are not permitted to speak to the media.
+The investors argued that ignoring stocks such as Alibaba prevents them from accurately tracking the performance of international companies.

+While the issue has been debated for some time, the upcoming Alibaba IPO has brought it to a head, one of the sources said.

+"There is a whole slew of major Internet companies that are listed in the United States but are based in China that are affected by these rules," said Dennis Hudachek, a senior specialist with ETF.com, an expert on exchange-traded funds.
+"But make no mistake about it, this is not a coincidence that they are announcing this consultation weeks before the (Alibaba) IPO."

 FTSE reiterated on Thursday that under its current rules, Alibaba would not be added to its Global Equity Index Series, which includes its well known FTSE Emerging Markets Index.